 - [video] Interviews with two au-pairs in Spanish along Amsterdam canals: Learn a language abroad for free!
 (Very similar post)

 - Do you need to be rich to travel the world?
 (Quite a similar post)

 - My background before becoming a location-independent freelance translator (Quite a similar post)

-- National Geographic Traveler of the Year - a win for language learning tourism (RANDOM - Quite a similar post)
+- Where are all the language tourists?
+(RANDOM - Quite a similar post)